What is network marketing (multi-level marketing, mlm, pyramid selling, referral marketing, and dual marketing), how does it work, and is it legit?

 Once you understand sales volume, you can begin to understand how compensation is generated and how it’s possible for people to generate such large incomes in this industry.

-Just understand that different companies use different names and terminology.
-For example, one company may refer to their distributors as consultants, associates, etc. while another company uses a different term altogether.
+For example, one company may refer to their distributors as consultants, associates, etc. while another company uses a different term altogether like “team builders”.

 Basic Network Marketing Terminology

 Points– Unit of measurement tied to product sales that allows a company to better calculate commissions